jbschooley/OpenStageRF/ROADMAP.md

 ### Beyond v2

-- channel scan, frequency diversity, mobile configurator app
+- frequency diversity, mobile configurator app
 - audio (see *Audio capability tiers* below)

+(Channel-scan was originally listed here; pulled forward into Stage 1 / Milestone 6 in PLAN.md since it's a pure UI + thin link-runtime feature and the most useful diagnostic for venue coordination on the multi-band-plan UI.)

 Audio is deferred until the MIDI link is solid live.
 SX1262-class radios are bandwidth-starved for any audio target.